Ryan Pickett

-Ryan Lamonte Pickett Sr. (born October 8, 1979) is a former American football nose tackle who played 14 seasons in the National Football League (NFL).

-He played college football at Ohio State.
+Ryan Lamonte Pickett Sr. (born October 8, 1979) is an American former professional football player who was a nose tackle for 14 seasons in the National Football League (NFL).
+He played college football for the Ohio State Buckeyes.

-Pickett was selected with the 29th pick of the first round in the 2001 NFL Draft by the St. Louis Rams.
+Pickett was selected with the 29th pick of the first round in the 2001 NFL draft by the St. Louis Rams.
 He also played for the Green Bay Packers and Houston Texans.
 With the Packers, he beat the Pittsburgh Steelers in Super Bowl XLV.

-High school career
+Early life

 Pickett was a consensus All-American selection, named one of the top 25 players in the country by the National Recruiting Advisor and earned All-State honors at Zephyrhills High.
 He recorded 119 tackles with seven sacks as a senior.

 Pickett was also a force for the Zephyrhills basketball team, averaging 10 points and 10 rebounds per game.
 He also was the school's first baseman on the baseball team until his senior season.

 College career

 Pickett played college football at Ohio State University from 1998 to 2000.
 He was a three-year starter and played both defensive tackle positions.
 Pickett played in every game as a true freshman and started the final nine games at right defensive tackle.
 He totaled 22 stops (17 solo), two sacks, and five tackles for loss.
 As a sophomore, Ryan started the whole season at right defensive tackle.
 He also was named All-Big Ten honorable mention with career-highs of 48 tackles (34 solo) and three sacks.
 In Pickett's junior season, he switched sides and played left defensive tackle.
 He totaled 39 tackles (21 solo), three sacks and two forced fumbles in 1999.
-After Pickett's junior season he chose to forgo his senior season and enter the NFL Draft.
+After Pickett's junior season he chose to forgo his senior season and enter the NFL draft.